-Children learn Spanish and Mandarin, for half the school year each, from kindergarten through 2nd grade.
-Prior to beginning their 3rd grade year, they choose one of the languages to continue studying until they graduate.
+Our language curriculum emphasizes cross-cultural literacy alongside the development of strong speaking, listening, reading and writing skills.
+Classes stay in the target language often and build confidence and comfort through a wide range of interactive activities.
+Older students begin to read stories and novelas in the and conduct presentations, conversations and discussions in the target language.
+Teachers also employ project-based learning to incorporate student creativity and cultural knowledge throughout the program.
+Children learn Spanish and Mandarin, for half the school year each, from kindergarten through 1st grade.
+Prior to beginning their 2nd grade year, they choose one of the languages to continue studying until they graduate.
 The Lower School program actively engages our youngest students in learning another language by using stories, songs, dance, games, puppetry, and crafts.

 Our kindergarten and 1st grade students work on acquiring essential vocabulary, including colors, numbers, and words about oneself and one's family.
 The tones are introduced in kindergarten, as they are key to verbal communication.
 In 2nd grade, the key focus is on basic comprehension, pronunciation, and continuing to build vocabulary; students also start learning to form Chinese characters.
 Third grade is when they start "putting it together": They learn sentence patterns and further writing skills and are gradually able to express basic facts about themselves and their family.